salvacarrion/autonmt/docs/reference/backends.md

 # Backends

 The shared translator contract, its config objects, and the three concrete engines.
-See the [Backends guide](../backends/index.md) for the narrative version.
+See [Choosing a backend](../guide/backends/choosing.md) for the narrative version.

 ## BaseTranslator